Skip to main content

 Open Source and Community

 ArgenTor is designed to be contributed to the Digital Public Goods Alliance (DPGA).
 The DPGA compliance module is not an afterthought — it is built into the architecture from the ground up, ensuring that the framework meets the Alliance's standards for open-source digital public goods.
-Our goal is to provide the AI agent ecosystem with a secure-by-default alternative to the current generation of frameworks, where security is a feature that must be explicitly enabled rather than a property that must be explicitly removed.
+Our goal is to provide the AI agent ecosystem with an intelligent, secure-by-default alternative to the current generation of frameworks.

 Results & Impact

-ArgenTor delivers enterprise-grade AI agent orchestration with defense-in-depth security.
-The entire 13-crate codebase compiles with zero Clippy warnings and passes 483 tests across unit, integration, and end-to-end scenarios.
+ArgenTor delivers intelligent, cost-efficient AI agent orchestration with code intelligence and defense-in-depth security.
+The 14-crate codebase spans 85K+ lines of Rust, compiles with zero Clippy warnings, and passes 1514 tests across unit, integration, and end-to-end scenarios.

-- 13 modular Rust crates with clear architectural boundaries
+• 14 modular Rust crates with clear architectural boundaries across 85K+ lines of code

 Technology Stack